cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.csharp.md

 Specify the protocol or layer to evaluate the traffic, identity, and device posture expressions.

+Can only contain a single value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#filters ZeroTrustGatewayPolicy#filters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/zero_trust_gateway_policy#filters ZeroTrustGatewayPolicy#filters}

 ---